 4-5 servings Nuts, Seeds and Legumes per week

-Tips on Eating the DASH Watart small.
-Make gradual changes in your eating habits.
+Start small: Make gradual changes in your eating habits

 Most people find it hard to make changes in their diet if they try to do too much too fast.
 Start slow.
 You are more likely to have your healthier habits be lasting ones if you make small changes that you can realistically maintain.

 Treat meat as one part of the whole meal, instead of the focus

 Although meat contains protein and other nutrients, which are good for your body, it also has a lot of fat, including saturated fat, calories and cholesterol.
 Often people have a large portion of meat as a main course and don’t eat enough vegetables or grains.

 Use fruits or low fat, low-calorie foods as desserts and snacks.